-Primary data was collected by means of a household-level survey designed with the participation of the humanitarian sectors.
-Sector leads were asked to outline information gaps and the type of data required to inform their strategic plans.
-Key indicators were then developed by REACH with the substantive input of participating partners, and subsequently validated by the sectors.
-REACH drafted the household survey tool through an iterative consultation process with partners and OCHA and ensured, as much as possible, the alignment with the draft Joint Inter-Sectoral Analysis Framework (JIAF) which serves as a common and structured method for assessing the severity of needs across different sectors.
+Primary data was collected by means of a household-level survey designed with the participation of the humanitarian clusters.
+Cluster leads were asked to outline information gaps and the type of data required to inform their strategic plans.
+Key indicators were then developed by REACH with the substantive input of participating partners, and subsequently validated by the clusters.
+REACH drafted the household survey tool through an iterative consultation process with cluster partners and OCHA and ensured, as much as possible, the alignment with the draft Joint Inter-Sectoral Analysis Framework8 (JIAF) which serves as a common and structured method for assessing the severity of needs across different clusters.

 The 2021 JMCNA was aligned with last year's approach towards data collection, which saw a shift to remote data collection via phone calls in order to mitigate the risk of inadvertently spreading COVID-19.
 Thus, due to COVID-19, all data collection was conducted through remote phone calls by enumerators working at home.
 In order to ensure the reliability of data, REACH has put in place extensive data quality control procedures.
 Where possible to conduct safely, enumerators were requested to conduct a few surveys under the supervision of REACH Field Officers.
-Throughout data collection and
+Throughout data collection and analysis, staff adhered to the COVID-19 Standard Operating Procedures established by REACH to mitigate risks (see REACH SOPs for data collection during Covid-19).